oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part2.markdown

 The only thing that I could not work out or even guess was the S1304 3112; perhaps it is like the 358 and missing suffix markers I haven't thought of.

-[Gongkai](https://www.bunniestudios.com/blog/?page_id=3107) is a term from Bunnie Huang, describe how Chinese culture in relation to sharing technical information is different from both Western proprietary IP and the open source culture.
-I've used it here, because I managed to find info, in some cases quite detailed compared to what I've disclosed here, with some creative searching.
+[Gongkai](https://www.bunniestudios.com/blog/?page_id=3107) is a term highlighted by open source hacker and maker Bunnie Huang, describing how a Chinese version of open source culture in relation to sharing technical information is different from both Western proprietary IP and open source.
+I've used it here, because I managed to stumble over enlightening information with some creative searching.

-Whether the can hides an MT2601 or not, spoiler - in Part 3 after I found the serial port I confirmed the system runs an ARM 64 bit dual core CPU and has access to 512MB DDR.
+Whether the metal can hides an MT2601 or not, spoiler!
+In Part 3 after I found the serial port, I confirmed the system runs an ARM 64 bit dual core CPU and has access to 512MB DDR.

 ## FCC search